 Some of the Chase Freedom Flex’s 5% cash back categories rotate quarterly.
 The categories for Q2 2021 are gas stations and home improvement stores.

 Credit Card Insider receives compensation from advertisers whose products may be mentioned on this page.
 Advertiser relationships do not affect card evaluations.
 Advertising partners do not edit or endorse our editorial content.
 Content is accurate to the best of our knowledge when it's published.
 Learn more in our Editorial Guidelines.

 The Chase Freedom Flex℠ (Review) has replaced the Chase Freedom® (Review).
 The Freedom Flex adds a host of new rewards, and it uses the Mastercard network, rather than Visa.
 Current Freedom cardholders who’d prefer the Freedom Flex can contact Chase to request a product change, or may apply for the Freedom Flex separately in order to get the introductory bonus.

-You’ll need to activate your categories in order to earn at the bonus rate, and the Q1 activation deadline is March 14.
+You’ll need to activate your categories in order to earn at the bonus rate, and the Q2 activation deadline is June 14.

 Because Chase doesn’t announce the next quarter’s bonus categories until the current quarter nears its end, planning your spending with the Freedom Flex card can be a little tricky.